Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach

 \subsection{Annotation Pipeline}

 As illustrated in Figure~\ref{fig:data}(b) and (c), our goal is to produce grounding annotations for all abnormal findings in the collected CT images, {\em i.e.}, linking them to corresponding textual descriptions in clinical reports, and categorizing them using our proposed taxonomy.
 To reduce annotation burden, we adopt a two pre-processing strategy: (i) \textbf{image-side pre-processing}.
-Rather than annotating entire scans, we focus on the key slice and its 8 adjacent slices, as identified and verified by radiologists to be the most informative and representative; (ii) \textbf{text-side pre-processing}.
+Rather than annotating entire scans, we focus on one key slice and its 8 adjacent slices, selected by original uploading radiologists to be the most informative and representative; (ii) \textbf{text-side pre-processing}.
 We employ GPT-4o~\cite{gpt4o} to extract findings from the reports and identify abnormalities using RaTEScore~\cite{zhao2024ratescore}.

-Here, we recruited 4 clinicians with at least 7 years of radiology experience as annotators.
+Then, we recruited 4 board-certified radiologists as annotators through a selection phase: candidates each annotated 100 test cases; senior radiologists then selected the top four for full-scale annotation.
 To ensure high-quality annotations, we followed three core principles: (i) \textbf{representative slices}.
 Select the most representative slice(s) for annotation when abnormalities are present; (ii) \textbf{complete annotation}.
 Annotate all abnormal findings visible on selected slices; (iii) \textbf{vision-language consistency}.
 Only annotate abnormalities identifiable in provided slices; similarly, linked descriptions must reflect findings visible in these slices.
 For example, when a report mentions organ enlargement, the finding should not be annotated if enlargement cannot be confidently determined from the available slices.

-Throughout the annotation process, we continuously refined \dataset~ based on annotator feedback: (i) \textbf{taxonomy refinement}.
+Throughout the annotation, senior radiologists provided real-time consultation and guidance to resolve uncertain cases from the annotators.
+Meanwhile, we continuously refined \dataset~ based on annotator feedback: (i) \textbf{taxonomy refinement}.
 We remove or merge 4 less representative categories, add 22 previously omitted but clinically important ones, and revise 21 categories for improved clarity and expression; (ii) \textbf{long-tail mitigation}.
-To address data imbalance, we identify the underrepresented categories and use GPT-4o to filter scans referencing these rare findings, prioritizing them for annotation.
-As shown in Appendix Section~\ref{sec:long_tail_problem}, it has significantly mitigated the long-tail distribution.
+To address data imbalance, we identify the underrepresented categories and use GPT-4o~\cite{gpt4o} to filter scans referencing these rare findings, prioritizing them for annotation.
+More details about the long-tail mitigation can be found in the Appendix.